Security-Onion-Solutions/securityonion-docs/grid.rst

 Redis Queue Size
 ~~~~~~~~~~~~~~~~

-The number of events queued up and pending to be ingested.
+The number of events queued in :ref:`redis` waiting to be ingested into :ref:`elasticsearch`.
 If this number is either steady or falling then it indicates the system is able to keep up with the current traffic flow.
 If this number is continually increasing then it can indicate a problem with ingest times taking too long for the amount of events that are being generated.
 Occasional increases are expected during traffic bursts but should eventually start to decrease once the high traffic flow period ends.

 Inbound Monitor Traffic
 ~~~~~~~~~~~~~~~~~~~~~~~